CosmWasm/sylvia-book/src/advanced/custom.md

     }
 }
 ```

-As you can see, although it's non-custom, we still have to inform ^sylvia custom types from the contract.
-It's required for the `MultiTest` helpers to be generic over the same types as the contract.

 Let's add the last `messages` attribute to the contract.
 It has to end with `: custom(msg query)`.
 This way ^sylvia
 will know that it has to cast `Response<Custom>` to `Response<Empty>` for `msg` and `Deps<Custom>` to `Deps<Empty>` for `query`.